 SICE is the global systems integration company at the forefront of intelligent transport and tunnel systems.
-We go behind the scenes with Manuel Gonzalez Arrojo, Managing Director of SICE Australia and New Zealand, as SICE celebrates its 100th year
+We go behind the scenes with Manuel Gonzalez Arrojo, Managing Director of SICE ANZ, as SICE celebrates its 100th year.

 When the global systems integration company SICE first entered the Australia and New Zealand (ANZ) space in 2005, the move was not without its challenges.

 “We were a new company in Australia in a market that is extremely process-driven.
 There were already companies here delivering SICE’s portfolio when we arrived, and at the end of the day we were a bunch of Spaniards trying to deliver system integration systems here in Australia!” opens Manuel Gonzalez Arrojo, Managing Director of SICE ANZ.

 Despite these initial hurdles and cultural differences, SICE found a welcoming and receptive new market in which to thrive, delivering its innovative portfolio of highly configurable motorway control, tunnel, and tolling systems.

 “It’s very exciting to be working here.
 In Australia, both technology and safety are taken extremely seriously – and while they welcome cost effective solutions, they are not just looking for the cheapest one.
 Generally, Australians and New Zealanders are also open to working with international companies,” he continues.

 Of course, having the strong global footprint of a vast international enterprise such as SICE provided a concrete backing that continues to be an enormous advantage for SICE ANZ today.